 Master of Business Administration (MBA)

 MA in English, Literature

 MA in Human Resources and Employment Relations

-MA in Instructional Design and Technology
+MA in Education, Training, and Instructional Technology

 MEd in LiteracyMEd in Mathematics Education